Ronin-CK/Ronin-CK/README.md

 # Chandra Kant

 Desktop customization enthusiast and developer from Uttar Pradesh, India.
-I build tools for **Hyprland** and the Linux ecosystem, focusing on speed and native integration.
+I build tools for the Linux ecosystem, focusing on speed and native integration.

 ### Projects